huhanGitHub/huhanGitHub.github.io/_pages/about.md

 ### Collaboration & Opportunities
 Our team, based in **Hong Kong**, is currently open to **research interns** (long-term recruitment, applications accepted year-round) and **full-time researchers** focusing on **app/model performance**, **automated app analysis** and **AI4SE**.
 We can support visa applications and offer a highly competitive compensation package for qualified candidates.
-If you are interested in collaborating on research projects or joining our team, please feel free to contact me at **hu.han@huawei.com** or **agmaiofhuhan@gmail.com**.
+If you are interested in collaborating on research projects or joining our team, please feel free to contact me at **agmaiofhuhan@gmail.com**.

 ~~## Actively Seeking Full-time Employment~~